-A significant factor in the decline of PAK transplants is the perception that PAKs recipients experience worse survival rates than diabetic uremic patients on the SPK waiting list or pursuing other medical therapies.
-The guidance document directly addresses this perception that by showing that PAK recipients' survival is significantly better than candidates on the waiting list.
-The guidance document also shows that PAKs have a positive impact on kidney graft survival.
+A significant factor in the decline of PAK transplants is the perception that survival rates for PAKs recipients are worse than diabetic uremic patients on the SPK waiting list.
+The guidance document directly addresses this perception by showing that PAK recipient survival is significantly better than SPK candidate survival on the waiting list.
+The data also shows that PAKs have a positive impact on kidney graft survival.
 This guidance document seeks to clarify misconceptions about PAK outcomes and combat the decline of PAKs and pancreas transplantation generally by showing that PAKs are underutilized and may be an appropriate choice for diabetic uremic candidates.

 Kaplan-Meier and Cox proportional hazard models were used to analyze OPTN data from 1995-2010 to determine if receiving a transplant was more beneficial compared to staying on the waitlist.
 The analysis compared adult candidates and recipients for PAK and SPK procedures.

-Kaplan-Meier analysis among PAK recipients demonstrated that receiving a pancreas after kidney is associated with an increased kidney graft survival over 5 years compared to recipients who only received a kidney and no pancreas.
-This pattern was observed regardless of the type of kidney transplant received (living donor vs. deceased donor).
+Kaplan-Meier analysis among PAK recipients demonstrated that receiving a pancreas after kidney transplant is associated with an increased kidney graft survival over 10 years compared to recipients who only received a kidney and no pancreas.
+14 This pattern was observed regardless of the type of kidney transplant received (living donor vs. deceased donor).
 Moreover, receiving a living donor kidney was associated with increased pancreas graft survival over 5 years compared to receiving a deceased donor kidney.
+15

-With regard to mortality after transplant vs. remaining on the waiting list (WL), Figure 1 shows the hazard ratio of recipient survival from listing by SPK and PAK transplant types.
+Figure 1 shows the hazard ratio of recipient survival from listing by SPK and PAK transplant types.
 Panel one compares SPK recipients to WL SPK candidates who did not receive a transplant (WL SPK No TX).
 The second panel compares PAK recipients to WL SPK candidates who did not receive a transplant (WL SPK No TX).
 This comparison is particularly important because it shows the benefit of receiving a PAK compared to candidates who receive neither a kidney nor a pancreas.